apache/shardingsphere/shardingsphere-distribution/shardingsphere-proxy-distribution/src/main/release-docs/README.txt

 Apache ShardingSphere aiming at reasonably making full use of the computation and storage capacity of existed database in distributed system, rather than a totally new database.
 As the cornerstone of enterprises, relational database still takes a huge market share.
-Therefore, at current stage, we prefer to focus on its increment instead of a total overturn.
+Therefore, we prefer to focus on its increment instead of a total overturn.

 ShardingSphere-Proxy defines itself as a transparent database proxy, providing a database server that encapsulates database binary protocol to support heterogeneous languages.
 Friendlier to DBA, the MySQL/PostgreSQL version provided now can use any kind of client access (such as MySQL Command Client, MySQL Workbench, Navicat etc.) that is compatible of MySQL/PostgreSQL protocol to operate data.